cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 #### Spot Price

-Spot price of tokens are defined entirely by the weights and balances of the token pair.
-The sport price between any two tokens, $SpotPrice_i^{o}$, or in short $SP_i^o$, is the ratio of the token balances normalized by their weights:
+Spot prices of tokens are defined entirely by the weights and balances of the token pair.
+The spot price between any two tokens, $SpotPrice_i^{o}$, or in short $SP_i^o$, is the ratio of the token balances normalized by their weights:

 $$SP_i^o = (B_i/W_i)/(B_o/W_o)$$